intmus/inttheory19-20/_03-triads-7chords-leadsheet/c1-leadsheetnotation.md

 abc: true
 ---

-In looking at triads and seventh chords, we have only learned how to label and classify these muiscal objects without specifying a particular root.
+In looking at triads and seventh chords, we have only learned how to label and classify these musical objects without specifying a particular root.
 A major triad or a dominant seventh chord can be built off any of the twelve pitch-classes, and each of the pitch-classes have multiple options depending on which enharmonic equivalent you choose as the root.

 There is one commonly-used method that we allows us to label specific triads and seventh chords as well as their inversions: *leadsheet notation*.
 This is also sometimes referred to as *slash-chord notation*, *jazz chord symbols*, or *pop chord symbols*.
 This system for labeling chords is prevalent in jazz and pop music but is extremely useful to all musicians because it creates a reliable way to communicate chords *of any complexity* in a concise manner.